adamwwilkinson/Obsidian-Vault/Electrical Engineering/Kirchhoff's Laws.md

 ### KVL
 A statement on the conservation of energy.
 1. The algebraic sum of voltages around a closed path is zero.
-2. The sum of all voltage rises around a closed loop is equal the sum of the voltage drop around that same loop.
+2. The sum of all voltage rises around a closed loop is equal the sum of the voltage drops around that same loop.

 ```ad-info
 Follow counter-clockwise and start counring around the loop.